 Sudan profile - Media

-Sudanese broadcasting is highly restricted and state TV and radio reflect government policy.
-Pre-censorship ensures that the news reflects official views.
+Sudanese broadcasting is highly restricted and state TV and radio reflect official policy.

-Sudan ranked among the bottom 10 countries in the 2014 Reporters Without Borders press freedom index.
-"News is controlled, the media are under surveillance and journalists are harassed by the security forces," the watchdog has said.
+Sudan ranks among the bottom 10 countries in the Reporters Without Borders (RSF) annual press freedom index.

 - Al-Ra'y al-Amm (The Public Opinion) - private, daily